Diving Certification Courses and General Diving Questions

 ReefCI guests have two options when taking a PADI certification courses with us.

 ReefCI recommends using PADI’s online eLearning.
 PADI is the world’s leading scuba diver training organization that governs and regulates scuba standards and diver certifications.
 You can get started immediately with the classroom/knowledge portion of your certification course and work at your own pace using the PADI eLearning system at home.
 With this convenient online study option, you will complete the classroom/theory portion and theory exam of your course before your arrival.
 Once on the island, we will finish off the appropriate in-water diver portion of the course.
 At the end of the eLearning program, you must print out your eRecord and bring a copy of it with you to the island.
 PADI charges $185 USD for the eLearning option and the cost is paid to PADI.
 ReefCI receives no monetary value for the eLearning but we find our guests like to avoid the book work and theory portion while on the island and this provides the best option to get in the water immediately upon arrival to our island.
-When signing up for the eLearning, do not affiliate with a PADI dive resort – choose no affiliation.
 Don’t forget toprint out your eRecord and bring a copy of it with you to the island.
 Click here to register for PADI’s online eLearning option.

 This is the more traditional option in which you must purchase the relevant PADI certification course manual.
 These are relatively inexpensive on Amazon ($60 USD).
 You will be required to complete the knowledge reviews in the PADI certification course manual before you arrive to the island.
 You must bring your completed knowledge reviews in the PADI manual with you to the island.
 While on the island, our instructors will review some important classroom and theory aspects about diving and then you will complete the theory/classroom exam.
 Next, we will finish off the appropriate diver portion of the course.
 This option is good for those on a budget or who are with us for multiple weeks.
 You must complete the knowledge reviews in the PADI manual prior to your arrival and bring the manual with you to the island.